 In this article, we will take a closer look at private loans for college—when to use them, how your rate is determined, and how to apply.

-When your college’s financial aid office sends your award letter, you may find that there is a gap between your scholarships, grants, and federal student loans, and the total cost of your education.
+When your college’s financial aid office sends your award letter, you may find that your scholarships, grants, and federal student loans don’t cover the full cost of your education.
 Two common ways to fill this gap are:

 The best way to find out what kind of rate you will get and see your future monthly payments is to use Purefy’s rate comparison tool.
-This tool is essential because it lets you compare actual rates from multiple lenders, based on an estimate of your (or your cosigner’s) credit score, and a few other basic details.
-Most comparison sites online only include rate ranges, which tell you little to nothing about the actual rate you will receive when you get a private loan for college.
-Even a difference in your interest rate as small as 1% can have a huge impact on the total cost of the loan over time.
-Our tool lets you see this difference with total transparency.
+This tool is essential because it lets you compare actual rates from multiple lenders, which is key to getting the best deal.

 Once you’ve gone through our comparison tool and selected a lender, you will be directed to their application, where you will be asked for information about yourself and your cosigner (if applicable).
 This usually will include:

-After you apply, you and your cosigner will be asked for documents to verify the information listed on your application—items such as a photo ID and paystubs or tax returns.
-Once everything is approved and you’ve signed your credit agreement (also called a promissory note), your funds will be sent out.
+After you apply, you and your cosigner will be asked for documents to verify the information listed on your application—items such as a paystub or w2.
+Once everything is approved and you’ve signed your loan, your funds will be sent out.

 The application, approval, and disbursement process can take anywhere from a few weeks to two months.
 While you can apply any time during the year, we recommend you allow enough time to get through the process and meet your tuition deadlines.

-And, as always, if you’ve applied already or if you just have questions, you can always feel free to reach out to our award-winning customer service team at 202-524-1115, by email at [email protected].
+And, as always, if you’ve applied already or if you just have questions, you can always feel free to reach out to our award-winning customer service team at 202-524-1115 or by email at [email protected].